 Updated OHPIP Program Standards

-This revised OHPIP Standards document includes core requirements for the performance of procedures involving the use of anesthesia as defined in Ontario Regulation 114/94 in settings/premises outside a hospital that do not fall under another regulatory oversight scheme.
+The OHPIP Standards document includes core requirements for the performance of procedures involving the use of anesthesia in settings/premises outside a hospital that do not fall under another regulatory oversight scheme.
 Read it here.

 Premises required to report adverse events to College

-A by-law that requires out-of-hospitl premises to report adverse events to the College is now in place.
+A by-law that requires out-of-hospital premises to report adverse events to the College is now in place.

 The by-law was circulated for feedback to the profession and was returned for decision at the May 2013 Council meeting.